mattjagiello/bdraft/README.md

 # BeerDraft :beer:

-A Rails based app allowing users to add beers, add breweries, and rate/review beers to add to their personal collection.
+A Rails based app allowing users to add beer ratings/reviews, associate beers with breweries, and add beers to an individual user's collection.

 By [Jelena Stjepanovic](https://github.com/jelenastj) and [Matt Jagiello](https://github.com/mattjagiello)